ibm-cloud-docs/assistant/dialog-build.md

 See [Dialog building tips](dialog-tips.html) for tips that might help you as you get started.

 If you are ready to put the conversation to work helping your users, integrate your assistant with a messaging platform or custom application.
-See [Adding integrations](add-integrations.html).
+See [Adding integrations](deploy-integration-add.html).

 ## Searching your dialog
-{: #search}
+{: #dialog-build-search}

 You can search the dialog to find one or more dialog nodes that mention a given word or phrase.